lgehu/ecg_sensor/README.md

 | PICK_DISTANCE      | Set the minimal time distance in second between to pick. | 0.0 < Float_Value |
 |  WINDOW_SEC        | Moving window length in second during the integration stage. | 0.0 < Float_Value |
 | OUTPUT_STAGE       | Set the ouput stage during the Pan-Tompkins algorithm.
 The last stage return the heart rate  (HR). | Stage_Row &#124; Stage_Filtered &#124; Stage_Derivatived &#124; Stage_Squared &#124; Stage_Integrated &#124; Stage_HR |

+**Limitations**
+Sample rate higher than 200 introduce wrong heart rate on the STM32f446RE without trigger enabled and sampling on peripherals (not the flash).
+The whole process
+Read input channel + process data + send the data, takes up to 5 ms. Thus, data with higher sample rate will not be processed.
+In case picks are detected, they will be seen as closer because less data are sampled.
+The current solution is to enable the trigger to send less data on the UART and give more MCU time for processing data.

+To improve sample rate would be to parallelized the 3 steps defined above and add a queue to send data on the UART interruption.

 ## PREREQUISITES (Linux) ##
 You will need Alire, st-flash, python3 and the right toolchain for Ada (gnat-arm-elf).